 What is this program all about?

-The Distribution Wood Pole Maintenance Program is one of the many ways we're managing our infrastructure.
-We have a 10-year plan with the goal of inspecting about 10 per cent of our total wood poles each year.
-To do that, we target specific areas of the province and spend some time inspecting and extending the life of the poles in that area.
+The Distribution Wood Pole Maintenance Program is one of the many ways we’re managing our infrastructure.
+We’re currently in year six of our 10-year plan with the goal of inspecting about 10 per cent of our total wood poles each year.
+Each year, we target specific areas of the province and spend some time inspecting and extending the life of the poles in that area.
 We follow that up with targeted replacement, reinforcement or line rebuilds in subsequent years.

 Where is the program happening this year?

-We've hired Central Pole Inspection & Maintenance Inc. to perform the inspections and life extensions this year.
-They'll be working in:
+We’ve hired Central Pole Inspection & Maintenance Inc. to perform the inspections and life extension maintenance this year.
+They’ll be working in: